lucm9/3-Tier-Architecture/README.md

 ## Security:
-The webapp and the database are provisioned in the public subnet Client is using a default VPC which comes by default with public subnets placing resources in the public subnet expose them to the internet which expose the resources to major threats
+The webapp and the database are provisioned in the public subnet The client is using a default VPC which comes by default with public subnets placing resources in the public subnet expose them to the internet which expose the resources to major threats
-NAT Gateway
+NAT Gateway should be provisioned
 HTTPS to secure our connection to the web server using nginx and apache

 ## Reliability: